ofirgall/dotfiles/README.md

 ## TODO
 * nvim - conflicts doesn't show what actually changed, simulate and open issue in vim-fugitive?
 * rsync git dirty files/rsync on write in nvim
-* nvim - add gxd and more
 * tmux - if getting into copy mode in nested session suspend automaticly
-* nvim - gvd (max 2 splits, if split exist override it)
 * nvim - nvim-tree chmod
 * nvim - solve conflict doesn't show what added and what was exist
 * zsh - zinit